dfkaye/jasmine-where/README.md

 details
 -------

-[24 OCT 2013]

-Borrowing from Richard Rodger's [mstring](https://github.com/rjrodger/mstring),
-<code>where()</code> accepts a function and inspects its string value, converts
-the commented data-table into an array of values, uses the labels as variables or symbols in a new Function().
+Borrowing from Richard Rodger's [mstring](https://github.com/rjrodger/mstring), `where()` accepts a function and inspects its string value, converts the commented data-table into an array of values, uses the labels as variables or symbols in a new Function().

-Each where() clause works best with only one expectation clause at the moment (still debating whether it's worth supporting multiple expects in a single where()).
+Each `where()` clause works best with only one expectation clause at the moment (still debating whether it's worth supporting multiple expects in a single `where()`).

 jasmine versions supported